utry2findme101/epithelial_cell_adhesion/README.md

 * At this point, the notebook opens up in Google Colab.
 * Click "Run All" to run all cells in sequence
 * Click "Run anyway" in the next "Warning"" display
+* The results Excel file @ data/final/pair_wise_correlations.xlsx
+* Note: Each "Run All" clones the repo all over and recomputes the results.

 ## Help